A complete guide to every musical by Rodgers and Hammerstein

 Considered to be one of the first original ‘book musicals’ in theatre history, Rodgers and Hammerstein’s first musical dealt with relationships at the turn of Oklahoma becoming a state.
 As two potential suitors vie for courtship with local farmgirl Laurey Williams, rivalries between farmers and cowboys come to loggerheads, especially when they’re at an auction.
 With songs including ‘People We’re Say We’re In Love’ and ‘Oh, What a Beautiful Mornin’’, Oklahoma! was the talk of Broadway, running for over 2,000 performances.
 75 years after its premiere, Oklahoma! returned to New York City, winning two Tony Awards including best revival of a musical.

 The echoing cries of ‘You’ll Never Walk Alone’ as sung in Carousel have been heard in theatres worldwide for over 70 years.
 Telling the love story between carnival worker Billy Bigelow and a local millworker named Julie Jordan, audiences have had all the fun of the fair at this musical, with the original Broadway production going on to win every major award it was nominated for.
 With Stephen Sondheim giving the musical high praise and speaking of how the musical transported him to another world, it’s no surprise that Carousel enjoys regular revivals on both side of the pond.
-In 2018, Carousel was nominated for 11 Tony Awards and in 2020, Regent’s Park Open Air Theatre will close its season with a production of this Rodgers and Hammerstein classic.

 The third musical by Rodgers and Hammerstein has never been staged in the West End, but it made history for the writer-composer duo with a large cast to resemble a traditional Greek chorus on stage.
 Following a man who is trying to deal with the problems thrown up in a modern, fast-paced world, Allegro was considered to be too serious and caught up within itself.
 But even with its barrage of negative reviews, Allegro won best book, best lyrics and best score at the 1947 Donaldson Awards.